elmar/aptitude-robot/README.md

 The solution is to write some scripts that automate the installation/removal of packages.
-Either apt-get or the command line interface of aptitude allow you to do this.  <code>aptitude-robot</code> is a thin layer that reads in some configuration files and calls aptitude via the command line interface with the appropriate parameters.
+Either apt-get or the command line interface of aptitude allow you to do this.  <code>aptitude-robot</code> is such a configurable script.
+It is a thin layer that reads in some configuration files and calls aptitude via the command line interface with the appropriate parameters.
 The configuration files allow you to separate out common packages from host specific ones.
 This way you can keep the list packages simple to read rather than having to write custom versions of the script for each host.

 ## Installation